 Thin the lighter shade of yellow with water, a bit at a time, until a knife run through the center disappears in a count of 5-8 seconds.
 Cover with a damp dish towel and let sit for several minutes.
 Stir gently to pop any large air bubbles.

 Dip the circle cookies into the thinned icing, lightly scraping the excess icing (but not the cookie) on the side of the bowl.
 (You can repeat this until you get the coverage you like.)
 Give the cookie a gentle shake to smooth the icing.
-Use a toothpick to pop large air bubbles.
-Set aside to dry at least 1 hour.
+Use a toothpick for popping large air bubbles.
+Set aside to dry for at least 1 hour.